OWASP/OdTM/docs/BASEMODEL.md

 That is STRIDE-per-element approach, implemented by the base model (actually we have taken this from the OWASP Threat Dragon sources).
+So, any item of a DFD gets a list of the STRIDE threats according its type.

-Keep in mind, if a target interacts with two other targets (i.e. has two flows), it has double number of STRIDE threats.
+Keep in mind, if a target interacts with two other targets, it has double number of STRIDE threats.
-And, for example, the DoS threat, spawned by the first flow, can be different from spawned by the second one.
+For example, the DoS threat, spawned by the first remote target, can be different from spawned by the second one.
 Enumeration of threats, their proper management etc. should be implemented with an application.

 ## Labelling of threats and countermeasures